pirsch-analytics/docs/docs/api-sdks/api.md

 To make requests to the API, you must first obtain an access token.
 The token must be sent with each request in the `Authorization` header in the format `Bearer <token>`.
 If you receive a status code 401 (unauthorized), you must create a new token and try again.
 The `expires_at' timezone is set to UTC.

-Client IDs and secrets can be created from the domain Settings page (under **Developer**) or from the account settings page.
+Client IDs and secrets can be created from the domain Settings page (under **Developer**) or from the Account Settings page.
 Domain clients are created for a specific domain and can only access and manipulate the domain for which they were created.
 User clients have more rights and can access all domains the user has access to (with the same rights, viewer or admin).

 Single-Access tokens (starting with `pa_`) can only be used to send data (page views, events, and keep-alive sessions) and don't require a client ID, nor do they need to be refreshed.
 Treat both client secrets and individual access tokens as passwords and store them securely.